Go to Homepage

 Art may be exceptional here but Port Moresby certainly isn’t the region’s foodie capital.
 Compared to neighbouring Fiji or New Caledonia – and even nearby small countries such as Vanuatu and East Timor – the diversity of cuisines is limited.
 Still, follow these guidelines and you can expect some pleasant, if not overly memorable meals.

 Hotel outlets are the tastiest bet.
-Even for business entertaining, the poolside buffet at, say, the Gateway (tel: [675] 327-8100) is not too casual and reels in the crowds with its enjoyable emphasis on freshly caught seafood.
-Much the same can be said of Airways Hotel (tel: 324-5200) where a visit to the poolside buffet is commonly twinned with a cold South Pacific Lager (just order “SP” or “SP Export”) from a bar with views of the airport apron.
-The Ani Ani at the Gateway and Bacchus Restaurant at Airways are air-conditioned flagship eateries with pan-European cuisine.
+Even for business entertaining, the poolside buffet at, say, the Gateway is not too casual and reels in the crowds with its enjoyable emphasis on freshly caught seafood.
+Much the same can be said of Airways Hotel where a visit to the poolside buffet is commonly twinned with a cold South Pacific Lager (just order “SP” or “SP Export”) from a bar with views of the airport apron.
+Both hotels have air-conditioned flagship eateries with pan-European cuisine.
 According to regulars, the former has the edge.
-Indeed, on a recent visit, I noticed the Ani Ani seemed particularly popular with local movers and shakers.
-These same people will also appreciate a meal at Crowne Plaza Hotel’s Rapala Grill, which claims to be the city’s top restaurant.
+These folks also appreciate a meal at Crowne Plaza Hotel where the new-look PORT Terrace Restaurant & Bar ofers a bright locally-sourced gastropub vibe.

 ▲ top